LisaHackett97/MS1-Dog-Daycare/README.md

 ### Functionality Testing

-- Site was viewed in xs, small, medium, large and extra large sizes on Chrome and Edge browsers, using dev tools.
+Site was viewed in xs, small, medium, large and extra large sizes on Chrome and Edge browsers, using dev tools.

 - One image not displaying.
 Issue resolved by correcting file path.
 - Site now rendering as expected.
 - Testing made 1 bug clear: active menu item is not showing as expected.
 Document in Bugs section.
 Not a browser issue.

 - Site then viewed in landscape mode on xs, small, medium, large and extra large sizes on chrome and edge.
         - One issue: fieldset was showing too  narrow in landscape, with elements overflowing.
         - Resolved by changing the bootstrap class on fieldset to col-sm-8 and removing the max-width css property.

-- Menu/Nav bar items manually tested on all pages Paw/business icon on left: click and will brings user back to home page Home menu item: click and will brings user back to home page Gallery menu item: click and will brings user to gallery page More Info menu item: click and will brings user services/more info page.
+- Menu/Nav bar items manually tested on all pages
+        - Paw/business icon on left: click and will brings user back to home page
+        - Home menu item: click and will brings user back to home page
+        - Gallery menu item: click and will brings user to gallery page
+        - More Info menu item: click and will brings user services/more info page.

 - Footer social media links tested on all pages.
-    Click and each opens to the correct web page, and opens in a new tab.
+    -Click and each opens to the correct web page, and opens in a new tab.

 - Contact Us button on all pages.
-    Click and brings user to the contact form on the services page.
+    -Click and brings user to the contact form on the services page.

-- Four links to external animal charities on services page, only on larger sized screens Click and each opens to the correct web page, and in a new tab.
+- Four links to external animal charities on services page, only on larger sized screens -Click and each opens to the correct web page, and in a new tab.

 - Form on services page.
-    Negative testing by clicking Send Form button without fields being updated.
+-Negative testing by clicking Send Form button without fields being updated.
-    Form will not "send" unless Name, Email and Phone Number are updated.
+-Form will not "send" unless Name, Email and Phone Number are updated.
-    Once these are updated, by clicking send form, user will be brought back to the home page.
+-Once these are updated, by clicking send form, user will be brought back to the home page.
     "reason for contact" is not yet a required field.

 - Link under Iframes map: this is an alternative for user where the map does not load.